(Editor's note: This story was updated on July 20 to clarify the transaction value.)

-In total, Parsley agreed to pay $607 million for 23,000 net acres scattered across but adjacent to its core operating areas in the Permian, improving its contiguous position and opportunity for drilling longer laterals.
+In total, Parsley agreed to acquire 23,000 net acres scattered across but adjacent to its core operating areas in the Permian, improving its contiguous position and opportunity for drilling longer laterals.
 The deals include about 2,300 barrels of oil equivalent per day of current net production.

-In addition, Parsley acquired certain mineral interests covering about 660 net royalty acres in the Southern Delaware for $43 million.
+In addition, Parsley's acquisitions included a $43 million purchase of certain mineral interests covering about 660 net royalty acres in the Southern Delaware.
 The sellers were not identified.

 “We like PE’s acquisitions as it bolts-on around its existing footprint while paying an in-line valuation for the Delaware acreage and below recent comps for the Midland acreage,” Chris Stevens, equity research analyst with KeyBanc Capital Markets Inc., said in a Jan.
 10 report.